mukmalone/AdaptiveGoalManagement/documentation/API_Documentation.md

 - name: WebComm.srv
 - Request:
 > - string function //name of function you want to call(defined below)
-> - string name //name of the robot making the request
+> - string key //_id of the robot making the request
 > - string location //used when moving to source or destination locations
 ---
 - Response: